 A healthy dinner option that looks and tastes like comfort food is always a win for family dinners.
-These Oven-Fried Chicken Tenders bake up golden and crispy just like their fried counterpart, and you can rest assured — your family will never taste the difference.
+These Oven-Fried Chicken Tenders bake up golden and crispy just like real-deal Fried Chicken Strips, and you can rest assured — your family will never taste the difference.

 In addition to a low-fat take on a comfort food favorite you can feel good about serving, we’ll talk how to make the perfect breading for crispy chicken tenders, along with two simple steps that ensure extra crunchy chicken tenders every single time!

 Oven-Fried Chicken Tenders coated with a crunchy Panko breading and baked in the oven until golden and crisp are the perfect, healthy alternative to fried chicken.
 You’ll find the only thing that separates these baked tenders from fried chicken tenders is the calorie count, a large amount of grease, and the mess frying leaves behind.